YoussefAhmed108/Noon-Frontend-Task/README.md

 ## Introduction

-MovieFlix is a modern web application built with Next.js that allows users to discover, search, and save their favorite movies.
+The Movie Database is a modern web application built with Next.js that allows users to discover, search, and save their favorite movies.
 The application uses The Movie Database (TMDB) API to fetch movie data and provides a seamless user experience with server-side rendering, responsive design, and smooth animations.

 Key features include:
 - Browse popular movies on the homepage